Multi-dimensional third-order time-implicit scheme for conservation laws: Third-order implicit scheme

-In particular, the Jacobian of $\textbf{K}^{(s)}$ is a matrix whose non-zero elements depend on the reconstruction stencil of the cell $\Omega_i$.
+In general, $\mathcal{G}$ contains two sources of nonlinearity.
+The first arises from the possibly nonlinear flux function $f$.
+The second source is due to the nonlinear weights used in the high-order reconstruction, which is employed to compute the numerical fluxes. \revTre{Thus, one needs to use a nonlinear solver, such as the Newton-Raphson's method, even for linear conservation laws. } In particular, the Jacobian of $\textbf{K}^{(s)}$ is a matrix whose non-zero elements depend on the reconstruction stencil of the cell $\Omega_i$.
 The nonlinearities of $\mathcal{G}$, in particular those introduced by the reconstruction, make the computation of the Jacobian $\mathcal{J}_{\textbf{K}^{(s)}}$ difficult.
 Thus, we propose a way to reduce the complexity of the computation inspired by the approach in \cite{2021:quinpi,2024:quinpi}.